Goondiwindi

 Goondiwindi has shown very soft population growth performance across periods assessed by AreaSearch

-Goondiwindi's population, according to AreaSearch's analysis, is around 6,316 as of August 2025.
-This figure reflects an increase of 86 people since the 2021 Census, which recorded a population of 6,230.
-The change is inferred from ABS data showing an estimated resident population of 6,309 in June 2024 and an additional 93 validated new addresses since the Census date.
+Goondiwindi's population, as of November 2025, is approximately 6,317 people.
+This figure represents an increase of 87 individuals since the 2021 Census, which recorded a population of 6,230 people.
+The change is inferred from the estimated resident population of 6,310 as of June 2024 and an additional 93 validated new addresses since the Census date.
 This results in a population density ratio of 7.6 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 75.4% of overall population gains during recent periods.
+Natural growth contributed approximately 75.4% of overall population gains during recent periods.

 Frequently Asked Questions - Population